 Unlike investors who own a stake in the business, lenders don’t.
 You decide how to run your company.
 Additionally, unless specified in the terms of your lending agreement (e.g., commercial real estate loan, equipment loan), you can often spend your loan proceeds on virtually any business-related expense.
 Along the same lines, because you’re not tapping into an investor, you don’t need to give away equity.
 You stay in control of your company.

 In some cases, taking out a small business loan is a way entrepreneurs can build business credit.
 If your lender reports your payments to credit reporting agencies, you can build your credit by making payments on time and not taking out more financing than you can handle.

 Get Through a Slow Season

 Ebbs and flows are common in business.
-Entrepreneurs can weather short-term lulls, though.
-A working capital loan can help business owners maintain the status quo and get through cash-flow shortages.
+When entrepreneurs experience short-term lulls, a working capital loan can help.
+Business owners can leverage financing to maintain the status quo and get through cash-flow interruptions.

 Shortages Can Arise

 On the flip side, if your payments are too high and too frequent, you might find yourself with a cash-flow shortage, particularly if revenue declines.
 When you’re seeking financing for your business, be honest with yourself and your budget.

 Ask yourself what you really need, and what payments your business can truly afford to make.
 Also, be clear on the terms of any financing offers you receive, including any up-front fees, interest rate, payment frequency and repayment term.